perseids-publications/pedalion-trees/README.md

   * Fill in any other fields that are relevant
 * Click "Publish"

+## Alpheios Integration

+For instructions on how to make your trees available in the [Alpheios Reading Tools](https://alpheios.net) visit [https://perseids-publications.github.io/treebank-template/examples/alpheios-integration](https://perseids-publications.github.io/treebank-template/examples/alpheios-integration).

 ## Licenses

 The code is licensed under the MIT license (see `LICENSE` file).